a2cy/RenderPipeline/README.md

 Deferred Realtime Rendering Pipeline with Physically Based Shading for the <a href="http://github.com/panda3d/panda3d">Panda3D Game Engine</a>.

+## Attention

+This is my personal attempt at getting RenderPipeline to work on python 3.14 and panda3d 1.10.16.
+Older versions of python/panda3d may not work.

 ### Core Features

 - Physically Based Shading